 What is Form 1099-MISC?

 Form 1099-MISC - Miscellaneous Income is one of several information forms used by the IRS for reporting income.
 The 1099-MISC must be sent to anyone (not including employees) to whom you paid $600 or more in a calendar year.
-The forms must be provided to payees no later than January 31 of the following year and then filed with the IRS, along with a transmittal form 1096.
+The forms must be provided to payees no later than January 31 of the following year and filed with the IRS on January 31, along with a transmittal form 1096.

 Form 1099-MISC is not to be given to employees.
 You must give employees a W-2 form in January each year to report their earnings for the previous year.